Has Italy been vaccinating the wrong people? Its daily coronavirus death tolls suggest so.

 “Every minute of these delays [in vaccinating the elderly], it leads to a dramatic loss of human life,” said Piero Ragazzini, the secretary general of a union for retirees.

-The sharpest contrast to Italy comes from France, which has devoted the overwhelming majority of its doses to seniors, and has given at least one dose to 50 percent of those in their 70s.
+The sharpest contrast to Italy comes from France, which has devoted the overwhelming majority of its doses to seniors and has given at least one dose to 50 percent of those in their 70s.
 Though France is well-known for its vaccine skepticism and got off to a slow start, Prime Minister Jean Castex insisted in late February that the country was ahead of others by vaccinating “the right people.”
 Anyone in France aged 70 and over became eligible for a vaccine late last month.

-The countries make for a good comparison, because they have been fairly similar in terms of lockdown rules and mobility in recent months.
+The countries make for a good comparison because they have been fairly similar in terms of lockdown rules and mobility in recent months.

 Over the past week, France has recorded 1,900 covid-19 deaths.
 Italy has recorded 3,000.